pd2afconverter/pd2afconverter.github.io/pages/rules.md

 Translation rules take into account not only a partial SBGN brick but also the surrounding connected bricks - contextual network information.
 By **active entity** we mean an entity that participate in following steps of the pathway/network.
 It is a glyph that has outgoing regulatory arcs (catalysis, stimulation, inhibition) or connected to other processes via a consumption arc.

-For each pair of images, the Process Description view is shown on the left side and the Activity Flow view is shown on the right side.
+For each pair of diagrams, the Process Description view is shown on the left side and the Activity Flow view is shown on the right side.

 ### Catalysis of irreversible metabolic reaction